-MIR: Expedition 15
+Mir: Expedition 15

-Following a two day solo flight Soyuz TM-18 docked with the MIR space station on January 10, 1994.
-The three cosmonauts became the 15th resident crew of the MIR.
+Following a two-day solo flight Soyuz TM-18 docked with the Mir space station on January 10, 1994.
+The three cosmonauts became the 15th resident crew of the Mir.
 Research work by Valeri Polyakov during his long-term flight was done.
 He accomplished 25 different experiments in space flight medicine.

 The experiments concerned mainly the diet, the function of the muscular system, the lungs and the immune system.
 Changes of the blood and the nervous system were analyzed, too.
 Furthermore, problems with the metabolism (red blood cell, erythrocite), alterations of the blood volume and the function of the sense of balance in the middle ear were examined.
 One used the experiment called VOG (Video OkluGraphie), which the German mission brought on board of the space station in 1992.
-The Russian flight control centre transmitted the data to Oberpfaffenhofen, Germany, from where the specialists could influence the experiment.
+The Russian flight control center transmitted the data to Oberpfaffenhofen, Germany, from where the specialists could influence the experiment.
 Another subject of investigation was the depletion of calcium in the bones during a long-term stay in zero gravity.